CymatiCorp/CyKit/FAQ.md

   happens on the USB key, and not the headset.
 It is tied into whatever you have plugged in regardless of the headset.

-* Do I need an arduino controller?
+* Do I need an arduino controller (i.e. Raspberry Pi)?

  No. Plug in Emotiv USB dongle and it should connect.